TV Shows With Absolutely No Sense Of New York Geography

-TV shows with no sense of New York City geography have been misleading many tourists for years.
+TV shows with no sense of New York City geography have misled many tourists for years.
 They get off the subway on the Lower East Side and are suddenly scratching their heads, thinking, "Wait, so this isn't Central Park?"
-Locations of various historic sites in New York have been falsely portrayed multiple times.
+Shows have routinely falsely portrayed locations of various historic sites in New York.

-Girls creator Lena Dunham admitted to making a New York geographical faux-pas early during the show's tenure.
-The location error occurs in Season 1, Episode 3, "All Adventurous Women Do."
-Marni meets the artist, Booth Johnathan, at a work function.
-The art gallery that Marni works at is supposedly located near the High Line, which starts in the Meatpacking District and ends at West 34th Street.
+Girls creator Lena Dunham admitted to making a New York geographical faux pas early during the show's tenure.
+The location error occurs in Season 1, episode 3, "All Adventurous Women Do."
+Marni meets the artist, Booth Jonathan, at a work function.
+The art gallery Marni works at is supposedly located near the High Line, which starts in the Meatpacking District and ends at West 34th Street.

-In reality, the art gallery Dunham and company shot the scene in is located on Delancey Street, which is in the Lower East Side.
-Marni and Booth run out of the art gallery and up to the High Line, despite the fact that it should be on the opposite side of Manhattan.
+In reality, the art gallery in which Dunham and company shot the scene is located on Delancey Street, which is in the Lower East Side.
+Marni and Booth run out of the art gallery and up to the High Line, despite the fact it should be on the opposite side of Manhattan.

 RIP Mysteries of Laura.
-You were a weird '90s throwback of a show that posed the age old question, "Can women have it all?"
+You were a weird '90s throwback of a show that posed the age-old question, "Can women have it all?"
 Apparently not!
-Mysteries of Laura got cancelled after two seasons.
-Viewers will never know if Laura could handle both her kids and her law enforcement career simultaenously.
+Mysteries of Laura got canceled after two seasons.
+Viewers will never know if Laura could handle both her kids and law enforcement career simultaneously.
 Though perhaps it was for the best, because Laura did not know her New York geography well enough to be a reliable cop on the New York beat.

-While investigating a murder, one character breaks it down for Laura and her partner, telling them, "Where you're standing, the intersection of 43rd and 4th is out of range of every single video camera in the vicinity."
-First, 43rd and 4th doesn't exist.
-That's not a real intersection because 4th avenue is only six blocks long and turns into Park Avenue (4th was renamed Park Avenue in the 1800s).see more on The Mysteries of Laura
+While investigating a slaying, one character breaks it down for Laura and her partner, telling them, "Where you're standing, the intersection of 43rd and 4th is out of range of every single video camera in the vicinity."

-Bosom Buddies, like Friends and Seinfeld, was one of many sitcoms set in New York, but filmed in Los Angeles.
+Bosom Buddies, like Friends and Seinfeld, was one of many sitcoms set in New York, yet filmed in Los Angeles.
 However, Bosom Buddies may take the cake for exercising the most blatant disregard for New York geographical accuracy, as seen in the show's opening credits.
-Bosom Buddies stars a young Tom Hanks and Peter Scolari as two New York ad men who disguise themselves as women in order to stay at the women-only Susan B Anthony Hotel.
-Presumably, they get into all kinds of dragged up scraps.
+Bosom Buddies stars a young Tom Hanks and Peter Scolari as two New York ad men who disguise themselves as women to stay at the women-only Susan B. Anthony Hotel.
+Presumably, they get into all kinds of dragged-up scraps.

-In the show, Hanks and Scolari are shown running through a park filled with those iconic New York City palm trees.
+In the show, Hanks and Scolari are shown running through a park filled with those famous New York City palm trees.
 You know the ones!
-They pepper the skyline and the streets of the city.
-Oh, sorry - that's Los Angeles!
-Bosom Buddies didn't both to find a park that was devoid of any LA iconography and just let Hanks and Scolari roll around in close proximity to palm trees.
+They pepper the skyline and streets of the city.
+Oh, sorry - that's Los Angeles.
+Bosom Buddies couldn't find a park that was devoid of any LA iconography, so the producers simply let Hanks and Scolari roll around in proximity to palm trees.
 They did sneak a hot dog vendor in there though, for that NYC authenticity.